oVirt/ovirt-site/source/feature/integrating-libosinfo-with-engine.html.md

 #### usages

 *   suggest default value when adding a disc e.g set a 15 Gb disc if its a Windows 7
-*   extract all OS names instead of house-keeping an enum.
+*   extract all OS info (names, OS family, architecture instead of house-keeping an enum.
 *   engine can validate when trying to run a VM with lower memory then recommended.

 #### design